 About the Coordinating Center

-The Social, Behavioral, and Economic COVID Coordinating Center (SBE CCC), led by ICPSR, provides a nexus for communication on COVID-19 related research, streamlining information-sharing across the behavioral and social science community, multiple NIH award recipients, and the public.
+The Social, Behavioral, and Economic Consortium Coordinating Center (SBE CCC), led by ICPSR, provides a nexus for communication on public health emergencies research, streamlining information-sharing across the behavioral and social science community, multiple NIH award recipients, and the public.
 It promotes collaborative work across a multidisciplinary research community, each with different missions, cultures, and ethos.
-SBE CCC also offers data resources and opportunities to apply for pilot project grants to broaden research on the lasting effects of COVID-19 and takeaways for future public health emergencies.
+SBE CCC also offers data resources and opportunities to apply for pilot project grants to broaden research on public health emergencies, including takeaways for future public health emergencies.

-SBE CCC works with members of the SBE COVID Consortium, a group of NIH-funded teams investigating the social, behavioral, and economic impacts of the COVID-19 pandemic.
+SBE CCC works with members of the SBE Consortium, a group of NIH-funded teams investigating the social, behavioral, and economic impacts of public health emergencies.

 Key Goals and Activities